FLO-2DKaren/FLO-2D-Tutorial-Source/source/Workshops/workshop.rst

 details.

 Training resources are also available in the FLO-2D Pro Documentation.

+To guide you through this training,there will be short videos attached at the beginning of every lesson.

+.. youtube:: 72nFOmo4Scg

 This folder is installed on the computer under the C:\Users\Public\Documents\FLO-2D PRO Documentation.
 Training videos can also be downloaded from the FTP site.
 Email contact@flo-2d.com for more information.